hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ### How do I implement HPE DSCC API in my client application or my script?

-This blog post will go through an example of setting up the client-application using the client id, client secret, DSCC API definition in yaml, and the Postman tool.
+This blog post will go through an example of setting up the client application using the client id, client secret, DSCC API definition in yaml, and the Postman tool.
 The flow to get the client id and client secret from this menu is detailed in my [blog ](https://deploy-preview-707--hpe-dev-portal.netlify.app/blog/api-console-for-data-services-cloud-console/)titled **Using HPE GreenLake Console's API Gateway to Data Services Cloud Console.** Note that client id and client secret are shown only once during the API credential creation; hence it need to be securely recorded.

 ![image of the client id and client secret](/img/credentials-created-client.png "Client Credentials")